canonical/test-submission-schema/pull_request_template.md

 <!--
-Example Title: [BugFix] Fixed bugged behaviour of YARF load config
+Example Title: [New] New Test Submission Schema

 Pick one of the following:
 - Infra: Your change only includes documentation, comments or github actions